frc1675/brownbook/contributing/github-guide.md

 Go to the Settings tab of your repository and select "Pages" on the left.

+**JTPTODO AFTER MERGE take new pic that shows main instead of master**
 ![Pages settings](./images/pages-settings.PNG)

-Match your settings with those in the picture above - namely "Deploy from a branch" and selecting "master" and "/ (root)".
+Match your settings with those in the picture above - namely "Deploy from a branch" and selecting "main" and "/ (root)".
 Then click the Save button.

 Go back to the default (Code) tab of your repository and hit the gear in the About section on the left side.